varioustoxins/python-novice-gapminder/_episodes/01-run-quit.md

 Each notebook contains one or more cells that contain code, text, or images.

-## Getting Started with JupyterLab
+## Getting Started with JupyterNotebooks

-JupyterLab is an application with a web-based user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.
-JupyterLab requires a reasonably up-to-date browser (ideally a current version of Chrome, Safari, or Firefox); Internet Explorer versions 9 and below are *not* supported.
+JupyterLab is an application with a web-based user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks in a flexible, integrated, and extensible manner.
+JupyterLab requires a reasonably up-to-date browser (ideally a current version of Chrome, Safari, or Firefox)

-JupyterLab is included as part of the Anaconda Python distribution.
-If you have not already installed the Anaconda Python distribution, see [the setup instructions]({{ page.root }}{% link setup.md %}) for installation instructions.

 Even though JupyterLab is a web-based application, JupyterLab runs locally on your machine and does not require an internet connection.